 The passport is designed for registered and student health care professionals caring for infants, children, young people and adults, whose role requires the administration of intravenous medication for patients.
 Healthcare professionals can access the pathway and passport at a range of points in their career, these may be as a/an:

-- pre-registration student such as a nurse following the Future nurse or midwife
+- pre-registration student such as a student nurse or midwife

 - internationally recruited healthcare professional

 - registrant after registration with a professional body

-- an existing member of the workforce to upskill
+- existing member of the workforce to upskill.

 The IV Therapy Passport pathway